usaid-cs/yesterday-i-learned/random.md

 1. [Brioche buns](https://en.wikipedia.org/wiki/Brioche) have so much egg and butter in it, that it is often considered [Viennoiserie](https://en.wikipedia.org/wiki/Viennoiserie) pastry.
 (That word just means "things from Vienna".)
 1. [tl;dr](https://news.ycombinator.com/item?id=17401425) --- ["Every successful social startup should bend, but not completely violate, one or more social taboos, e.g. one of the 7 deadly sins."](http://charlescosta.net/2014/04/how-the-seven-deadly-sins-drive-innovaiton/)
 1. "[PCI and] PCIe usually implies DMA, so now you'll be able to [plug in to an SD card slot](https://www.techpowerup.com/245534/sd-express-is-a-new-memory-card-standard-that-leverages-pcie-and-nvme) and read/write all the memory on the system, [dumping passwords, cookies, etc](https://github.com/carmaa/inception), and rewriting memory to bypass logins or inject running code."
-1. "You don't hire for skills, you hire for attitude.
-You can always teach skills."
 1. Googling "keyword -keyword" gives you results for everything like that keyword, except pages containing the exact keyword.
 1. 42% of [Bhutan's exports](https://en.wikipedia.org/wiki/Economy_of_Bhutan) comes from (hydro)electricity to India.
 1. Only "Corning" and "Gorilla" in [Corning® Gorilla® Glass](https://www.corning.com/gorillaglass/worldwide/en/news/news-releases/2018/07/corning-introduces-corning-gorilla-glass-6.html) are registered trademarks.